cloudfork-com/moneypenny-aws-controls/README.md

 ```
 @other-service
 ```
-This exression means "use the value of the `moneypenny` tag as specified by `other-service` (for now, only within the same cluster).
+This expression means "use the value of the `moneypenny` tag as specified by `other-service` (for now, only within the same cluster).

 ### Local run